North Pole now hiring a trimmer — not for Christmas — for cannabis - NewsBreak

 SAVANNAH, Ga.
 (WSAV) — Even with all of the fall vibes on the horizon, it won’t be long before some are imagining rows upon rows of evergreens standing tall in the North Pole, providing the scent of fresh pine.

 For those who might want to get there early, there is a job opportunity at the North Pole that is available now.
-However, before heading to the attic in search of those reindeer antlers headbands and matching mittens it might be important to take note.PHOTOS: Meriwether suspects found with over 2k pounds of meth in large construction pipes
+However, before heading to the attic in search of those reindeer antlers headbands and matching mittens it might be important to take note.3 Arkansas officers suspended after video captures beating

 Frontier Grow Lab , located in the North Pole is currently hiring someone to help them with some trimming, not for Christmas, but for cannabis .